codeforcroatia/codeacross/README.md

 Copy over everything except /_posts, and _config.yml.

+### Building CSS

+In the root run `sass --watch styles/style.scss:styles/style.css` to keep it active all the time to track all changes and build automatically, OR to build manually run `sass styles/style.scss styles/style.css`.

 ## Thanks

 Thanks to [HS Hackers](http://nyc.hshackers.org/) who created original version on which is this site based.